 6 | Radishes

 Radishes come in all kinds of shapes, sizes, and colors; there is at least one variety of radish that grows in every season of the year.
-Likewise, all radishes can be beneficial for your health, albeit in slightly different ways.
+Likewise, all radishes can benefit your health, albeit in slightly different ways.
 Radish contains many nutritious minerals and vitamins, especially potassium, selenium, and natural sulfur compounds.
 Because of these nutrients and others, radish can be extremely cleansing for the digestive system and major detoxification pathways.

 Interestingly, a 2018 report published in the Journal of Food Medicine discovered that a substance called erucamide, which exists in the leaves of common red radishes (Raphanus sativus L.), may be neuroprotective against Alzheimer’s as well.